 Parenting is challenging under any circumstances, but if you’re co-parenting with an uncooperative former spouse, conflicts that were molehills during your marriage suddenly become mountains.
 In an ideal world, divorced parents develop a direct line of communication with each other on childcare issues, but sometimes lingering resentments or a plain old inability to get along can bring cooperation to a screeching halt.
-Co-parenting is difficult, here are some suggestions on handling co-parenting complications.

 What Are The Most Common Co-Parenting Issues in California?